stackevo/spudreq/draft-trammell-stackevo-spud-req-00.md

   middlebox discovery: based on some property of traffic passing through a middlebox, it may expose some information which can be used to initiate a conversation over some other protocol.

+# Discussion & Open Questions

+- Which packets do need to have a spud header?
+Does all packet of a 5-tuple flow have to have a SPUD header?
+Currently we say yes (see first requirement on grouping).

+- Is spud information always per tube or can a spud packet also have per packet information?

+- How does the discovery work?

 # Security Considerations